adazzle/react-data-grid/README.md

 **Default:** `35` pixels

-A number defining the height of the header row.
+Height of the header row in pixels.

 ###### `summaryRowHeight?: Maybe<number>`

 **Default:** `35` pixels

-A number defining the height of summary rows.
+Height of each summary row in pixels.

 ###### `selectedRows?: Maybe<ReadonlySet<K>>`